Addressing Social Isolation: How Older Adults Can Combat Loneliness

 The first step can be reaching out to someone.
 The advantage of an online therapy platform may be that you can decide the days and hours that are best for you.
 Online chat, video chat, and phone call options may be available for you.
 If you have a hard time socializing and communicating with others, you may initially feel more comfortable speaking to a therapist by typing out your thoughts and feelings.

-Online therapy can be an effective method for treating social isolation and other symptoms of loneliness.
-In one study of older adults during the COVID-19 pandemic, online interventions were found beneficial in helping the adults overcome social isolation.
+Online therapy can be an effective method for addressing social isolation, loneliness, and related concerns.
+In one study of older adults during the COVID-19 pandemic, online interventions were found beneficial in helping participants overcome social isolation.
 In addition, online therapy is generally shown to have the same efficacy rate as traditional in-office therapy.

 Takeaway

-When a person rarely interacts with others and withdraws from society, they could be considered socially isolated.
+When a person avoids—or is prevented from—interacting with others, they could be considered socially isolated.
 Social isolation may occur due to various mental health disorders, traumatic experiences, transportation challenges, and other causes.
-It can contribute to a variety of physical and mental health issues, potentially including impaired executive function, poor sleep quality, and depression.
+It can contribute to a variety of physical and mental health challenges, potentially including impaired executive function, poor sleep quality, and depression.
 If you or a loved one is experiencing social isolation, attending therapy sessions online can be an effective first step toward embracing interaction with others.

 Target disruptive behavior in therapy